appendix. using nat instances

 Step 5.
 Update route table

-Update the route table for the private subnet to route traffic through the NAT instance.
-To update the route table, add an instance route to the route table associated with the private subnet.
-Refer to Add new route for details.
+Update the route table for the private subnet to send traffic to the NAT instance.
+To update the route table, you need to add an instance route to the route table connected to the private subnet.
+For more details, refer to Add Route.

 ---|---|---|